 In the fall of 2017, AWMS, Inc., a third-party certification body, conducted an ISO 50001 and Superior Energy Performance audit of Des Moines Water Works’ energy management system and subsequent improved energy performance.
-Des Moines Water Works was the first water utility in the world to become ISO 50001 registered and certified to Superior Energy Performance®.
+Des Moines Water Works is the only water utility in the world to be ISO 50001 registered and certified as to Superior Energy Performance® 50001 and recognized by the DOE at the Gold level.
 Des Moines Water Works joins companies like Volvo, Cummins and 3M as energy management leaders in the U.S.

 In the last four years, DMWW has improved energy performance by 10.2%, saving customers over $830,000 and reducing CO2 emissions by 25,952 metric tons.